cy99/miniSTL/README.md

 # miniSTL
-Re-implementation of part of the stl.
+Re-implementation of part of the stl in standard C++98.